-PLEASE NOTE THE DEAD LINE FOR MAKING RESERVATIONS IS MARCH 4.
+PLEASE NOTE THE DEADLINE FOR MAKING RESERVATIONS IS WEDNESDAY, MARCH 2.
 ALL CHECKS SHOULD BE MADE OUT TO BECKHAM BIRD CLUB.
 REFUNDS ARE NOT GUARANTEED AFTER THE DEADLINE.

 PLEASE DO NOT SEND MEMBERSHIP RENEWALS WITH THE DINNER RESERVATIION.
 SEND IT TO THE BBC POST OFFICE BOX WITH THE RENEWAL FORM FOUND ON THE BBC WEBSITE.
 The club wishes to recognize and thank the Louisville Audubon Society for its generous support of the dinner meeting.